Summer Lake in Lake County, Oregon — The American West (Northwest)

 2. Trail of the John C. Frémont 1844 Expedition.

 At the start of his trip back towards Missouri, Frémont—low on provisions and fearing death from cold and starvation—made a risky decision to turn west and cross the Sierra Nevada to Sutter's Fort in California.
-It was the middle of winter; the mountains were covered by a deep snow, and Frémont had severely (Submitted on February 5, 2018, by Cosmos Mariner of Cape Canaveral, Florida.)
+It was the middle of winter; the mountains were covered by a deep snow, and Frémont had severely underestimated the challenge that bestowed him.
+Washoe Indians tried to warn the crew that crossing the Sierra during winter would be impossible.
+They described, “Rock upon rock; snow, upon snow.”
+(Submitted on February 5, 2018, by Cosmos Mariner of Cape Canaveral, Florida.)

 Credits.
 This page was last revised on February 8, 2018.
-This page originally submitted on February 5, 2018, by Cosmos Mariner of Cape Canaveral, Florida.
-This page has been viewed 92 times since then.
+It was originally submitted on February 5, 2018, by Cosmos Mariner of Cape Canaveral, Florida.
+This page has been viewed 136 times since then and 14 times this year.
 Last updated on February 7, 2018, by Cosmos Mariner of Cape Canaveral, Florida.
 Photos: 1, 2, 3, 4. submitted on February 5, 2018, by Cosmos Mariner of Cape Canaveral, Florida. • Andrew Ruppenstein was the editor who published this page.